Slicer/Slicer/Docs/user_guide/about.md

 **Fedorov A., Beichel R., Kalpathy-Cramer J., Finet J., Fillion-Robin J-C., Pujol S., Bauer C., Jennings D., Fennessy F.M., Sonka M., Buatti J., Aylward S.R., Miller J.V., Pieper S., Kikinis R. [3D Slicer as an Image Computing Platform for the Quantitative Imaging Network](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3466397/pdf/nihms383480.pdf).
 Magnetic Resonance Imaging.
 2012 Nov;30(9):1323-41.
 PMID: 22770690.
 PMCID: PMC3466397.**

+## The 3D Slicer name and logo

+3D Slicer and the logo are trademarks of Brigham and Women's Hospital (BWH) and may not be used without permission.
+Such permission is broadly granted for academic or commerial uses, such as documenting the use of Slicer in your project or promoting the use of Slicer by others.
+Please use the original Slicer logo colors and do not alter the shape or text.
+Using Slicer to imply that BWH or the Slicer community endorses your product or project is not permitted without permission.
+For other uses please contact Ron Kikinis (kikinis@bwh.harvard.edu) and Steve Pieper (pieper@bwh.harvard.edu).

 ### Individual modules

 To acknowledge individual modules: each module has an acknowledgment tab in the top section.
 Information about contributors and funding source can be found there: